 Exploring a variety of Use Cases is an essential part of my UX Design toolkit.
 Use Cases help me work through the User Flow process, and produce a Sitemap where I can visualize all of different parts I'll need to build in my Prototype.
 (Click the image below to expand it)

 The earlier research I did on REI's website layout and design elements was valuable during the Design phase of this project.
 Content Inventory also turned out to be remarkably useful during this stage since I had so many screen states to keep track of.

-Sketching allowed me to explore a number of different layout options and Design Patterns for the types of screens I planned to create in my Prototype.
+Sketching allowed me to explore a number of different layout options and Design Patterns for the types of screens I planned to create in my prototype.